 In the years that followed, Polk State expanded its Lakeland campus and added the Polk State Airside Center, located in South Lakeland.

-With Holden’s leadership, the College added the Polk State JD Alexander Center in downtown Lake Wales and the Polk State Lake Wales Arts Center on State Road 60, in 2009 and 2011 respectively.
+Polk State continued to grow throughout the first decade of 2000, expanding access to higher education in the southeast Polk County with the addition of the Polk State JD Alexander Center in downtown Lake Wales and the Polk State Lake Wales Arts Center on State Road 60, in 2009 and 2011 respectively.

 Aside from expanding its physical presence in the county, in recent years the College has also added a suite of baccalaureate programs to its degree options.
 These include the Bachelor of Applied Science in Supervision and Management, the Bachelor of Science in Nursing, the Bachelor of Science in Criminal Justice, the Bachelor of Science in Aerospace Sciences, the Bachelor of Science in Early Childhood Education, and the Bachelor of Science in Elementary Education.